 Implants vs. Traditional Dentures: A Comparison Worth Considering

-It’s also worth noting that implant-supported dentures or bridges can combine stability with the familiarity of removable appliances.
+It’s also worth noting that implant-supported dentures or bridges can combine the stability of fixed appliances with the familiarity of removable appliances.
 Even patients who aren’t ready for a full set of individual implants may benefit from hybrid solutions that improve chewing ability and day-to-day comfort.

 The Personalized Path to Your Best Smile